MatoPlus/TicTacTix/README.md

 # Tic-Tactix
 A 3-layer Tic-Tac-Toe terminal game/program powered by Java.

+## Features
++ JavaDoc + JavaDoc commenting.
++ Manipulation of 3D array.
++ Allows the grid dimensions to be changed easily within the source code by changing `dimensions` in `TicTacTixTest.java`.

 ## Usage
 Simply complie src code with javac and execute the class file with JVM.